 Visibility: 5-30 Feet

 Summer Water Temperature 80 °F

-Aquatic life: Blue Gill, Largemouth Bass and Tilapia
+Aquatic life: Bluegill, Largemouth Bass, Tilapia and Pacu

 Blue Lake is one of the mainstays of Utah diving.
 Fall through spring offer the best conditions both in and out of the water.
 While during summer months the water is quite warm the infestation of horse flies makes the journey unbearable without large amounts of DEET.

 From the entry area in about 15' of water there is a yellow rope line connecting two training platforms.